IF YOU OR SOMEONE YOU KNOW IS EXPERIENCING A MENTAL HEALTH CRISIS, CALL THE NATIONAL SUICIDE PREVENTION LIFELINE — 1-800-273-8255

 Substance Abuse and Mental Health Services Administration (SAMHSA) — A web site that shows the location of residential, outpatient, and hospital inpatient treatment programs for drug addiction and alcoholism throughout the country.
 This information is also accessible by calling 1-800-662-4357.

-- Loved ones can find help on the National Institute on Drug Abuse page: Where can family members go for information on treatment options?
+- Loved ones can find help on the National Institute on Drug Abuse page:

 American Foundation for Suicide Prevention — A voluntary health organization dedicated to saving lives and bringing hope to those affected by suicide.
 We give those affected by suicide a place to take action against this leading cause of death.
 AFSP has chapters in all 50 states.
 As a result, people have a nationwide community empowered by research, education and advocacy.
 Contact us at 1-888-333-2377.